 Jennifer Aoyagi Bangerter - Assistant Dean, Finance and Administration

 Dan Witt - Department Chair, Pharmacotherapy Assistant Dean, Clinical Affairs

 Karen Wilcox - Department Chair, Pharmacology and Toxicology

-Hamid Ghandehari - Department Chair, Pharmaceutics and Pharmaceutical Chemistry
+Hamid Ghandehari - Department Chair, Molecular Pharmaceutics

 Darrell Davis - Department Chair, Medicinal Chemistry Executive Associate Dean, Research and Graduate Education